Crypto Scam Types

 Fact-checked by Joey Shadeck

-I’ve been researching and writing about cryptocurrency and blockchain technology for over a decade, and I’ve made several thousand crypto trades.
-I believe strongly in the importance of cybersecurity best practices, and I wrote this educational series to help everyday traders protect themselves from financial fraud and crypto scams.
+Due in part to the irreversible nature of crypto transactions, the last decade has seen an explosion of crypto scams.
+I’ve been writing about cryptocurrency and blockchain technology for over a decade and I’ve made several thousand crypto trades.
+I believe strongly in the importance of cybersecurity best practices, and I wrote this guide to help everyday traders protect themselves from financial fraud and crypto scams.

 Types of Common Crypto Scams